-\textbf{Poisoning attacks} present another critical vulnerability for LLM agents by corrupting their memory or knowledge retrieval systems. \citet{fendley2025systematicreviewpoisoningattacks} categorize these attacks by their specifications (poison set, trigger, poison behavior, deployment) and define key metrics for evaluation (success rate, stealthiness, persistence). \citet{dong2025practicalmemoryinjectionattack} demonstrate a practical attack that poisons an agent’s memory through seemingly benign queries, causing it to execute malicious actions when the poisoned memory is later retrieved by a victim.
-Similarly, \citet{chen2024agentpoison} develop AgentPoison, which poisons an agent's memory or knowledge base by optimizing a backdoor trigger that forces the retrieval of malicious records to hijack its behavior. \citet{Zhang2025ASB} provide a comprehensive framework for measuring agent vulnerabilities to various attacks, including data poisoning.
-Several benchmarks \cite{fu2025poisonbench, Bowen2025ScalingTrends} reveal that larger models do not gain resilience and may even be more susceptible to data poisoning.
+\textbf{Poisoning attacks} corrupt an agent's memory or knowledge retrieval at inference time, or the underlying model during training, to control its later behavior. \citet{fendley2025systematicreviewpoisoningattacks} categorize these attacks by their specifications (poison set, trigger, poison behavior, deployment) and define key metrics for evaluation (success rate, stealthiness, persistence).
+At inference time, the attack surface is the agent's memory and retrieval store. \citet{dong2025memory} demonstrate MINJA, a memory poisoning attack that requires only query-level interaction with no direct memory-write access, inducing the agent to store malicious reasoning records that are later retrieved by a victim, reaching 76.8\% average ASR (98.2\% injection success) while evading embedding-level sanitization and prompt-level detection.
+Similarly, AgentPoison \citep{chen2024agentpoison} poisons an agent's memory or knowledge base by optimizing a backdoor trigger and achieves 81.2\% retrieval ASR and 62.6\% end-to-end ASR with under 0.1\% of entries poisoned and under 1\% benign degradation. \citet{Zhang2025ASB} provide a comprehensive framework for measuring agent vulnerabilities to memory and knowledge-base poisoning among other attacks.

-\citet{guo2025attackingllmsaiagents} show that adversaries can repeatedly query an agent's API to obtain a large set of input-output pairs, which can then be used to train an unauthorized "clone" or derivative model, effectively stealing the intellectual property and competitive advantage of the original model provider.
-These types of attacks are called \textbf{model extraction attacks}.